arham-729/Grocery-Store-Optimal-Path-Finder/README.md

 - Clone this repository to your local machine.
 - Compile and run the code in your preferred C compiler.

-## Contributing

-Contributions and improvements to this project are welcome.
-If you have ideas to enhance this project, please feel free to contribute.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Author
 ARHAM HAROON